SumoLogic/sumologic-documentation/docs/manage/collection/processing-rules/mask-rules.md

 ## Examples

 :::important
 Any masking expression should be tested and verified with a sample source file before applying it to your production logs.
 :::

 ### Mask credit card numbers

 You can mask credit card numbers from log messages using a regular expression within a mask rule.
 Once masked with a known string, you can then perform a search for that string within your logs to detect if credit card numbers may be leaking into your log files.

 The following regular expression can be used within a masking filter to mask American Express, Visa (16 digit only), Master Card, and Discover credit card numbers:

 ```
 ((?:(?:4\d{3})|(?:5[1-5]\d{2})|6(?:011|5[0-9]{2}))(?:-?|\040?)(?:\d{4}(?:-?|\040?)){3}|(?:3[4,7]\d{2})(?:-?|\040?)\d{6}(?:-?|\040?)\d{5})
 ```

-This regular expression covers instances where the number includes dashes, spaces, or is a solid string of numbers**.**
+This regular expression covers instances where the number includes dashes, spaces, or is a solid string of numbers.

 Samples include: